ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 	</div>
 </div>

-React has consolidated it's position in this year's results with 32.78% of respondents saying that they consider it their most essential JavaScript library or framework.
+React has consolidated its position in this year's results with 32.78% of respondents saying that they consider it their most essential JavaScript library or framework.
 This figure is up +4.31% from last year's survey.

 21.66% of developers said that they consider no tool as essential to them in this category.